trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

 ### Slave
-Like on master side, first declare **ModbusSlaveStatus** type variable, to contain Modbus configuration data.
+Like on master side, first declare **ModbusSlave** type variable, to contain Modbus configuration data.
 Later it needs to be passed to almost every slave-side function.

-`ModbusSlaveStatus sstatus;`
+`ModbusSlave sstatus;`

 Now, let's set up some basic important values inside.